markng/django-allauth/README.rst

 This approach separates the worlds of local and social authentication.
 However, there are common scenarios to be dealt with in both worlds.
-For example, an e-mail address passed along by an OpenID provider is not guaranteed to be verified.
-So, before hooking an OpenID account up to a local account the e-mail address must be verified.
-So, e-mail verification needs to be present in both worlds.
+For example, an email address passed along by an OpenID provider is not guaranteed to be verified.
+So, before hooking an OpenID account up to a local account the email address must be verified.
+So, email verification needs to be present in both worlds.

 Integrating both worlds is quite a tedious process.
 It is definately not a matter of simply adding one social authentication app, and one